Here’s how forced pairing of phones works like in Person of Interest:

 That brings us to today’s question.

-How does forced pairing work?
+How does forced pairing of cell phones work?

 Well, that’s a complicated question, so I think the best thing to do is start by explaining what it is and how it works within the context of the TV show.